glubin/EmPage/readme.txt

-Temporary page.
-Poor practices were used, single purpose page.
+Very temporary page.
+Poor practices were used (ie <br>, no work on margin/padding no commenting) single purpose page - only up for a short time.